MNaveedKhan/Naveed-UMAI-SQA-Assesment/README.md

 # Prerequisite:

+ - Download node js
-Node.js (we can install cypress NodeJS)
+(we can install cypress NodeJS)

-10 or 12
+open cmd-->

-open cmd--> node --version
+write node --version
 Also have npm(node package manager)

-- Download node js

-Download | Node.js

 As per your OS, it will go to windows installer

 # Why we are installing node?